frank-ceballos/frank-blog/content/about/_index.md

 I'm just a regular guy with a background in experimental laser physics that has transition into the field of machine learning systems.
 I currently work in the Department of Radiation Oncology in the Medical College of Wisconsin.
-In my free time, I like to workout and play my guitar.
+In my free time, I like to workout, play guitar, and write on my blog.

 In my blog, you will find post about visualization of data, data analysis, and machine learning.
 My main to go language is Python and am familiar with